a-r-t/JPaint/README.md

 When pasting an image into the canvas, it will automatically be wrapped in a rectangle select box as a sub image.

+Press both ctrl (or command on MacOS) and A to select entire image as sub image.

 ### Zoom In/Out

 Click one of the zoom in or zoom out icons to scale the canvas.